epfl-lts2/pygsp/doc/tutorials/intro.rst

 >>> W = np.random.rand(400, 400)
 >>> G = pygsp.graphs.Graph(W)

 You have now a graph structure ready to be used everywhere in the box!
-Check the :ref:`reference-guide` to know more about the Graph class and it's subclasses.
+Check the :mod:`pygsp.graphs` module to know more about the Graph class and it's subclasses.
 You can also check the included methods for all graphs with the usual help function.

 For the next steps of the demo, we will be using the logo graph bundled with the toolbox :